rokath/trice/docs/TriceUserGuide.md

   | `TRICE( Id(0), "Hi!\n");` | `TRICE( Id(12345), "Hi!\n");` | 16-bit stamps                                      |
   | `TRICE( ID(0), "Hi!\n");` | `TRICE( ID(12345), "Hi!\n");` | 32-bit stamps                                      |

-- A pre-build step `trice update` generates the `Id(12345)` part.
+- A pre-build step `trice insert` generates the `Id(12345)` part.
 Examples:
-  - `trice u` in your project root expects a til.json file there and checks sources and **til.json** for changes to update.
+  - `trice i` in your project root expects a til.json file there and checks sources and **til.json** for changes to insert.
-  - `trice u -v -i ../../../til.json -src ../src -src ../lib/src -src ./` is a typical case as automated pre-build step in your project settings telling **trice** to scan the project dir and two external directories.
-Even `trice u` is fast, it is generally quicker to search only relevant places.
+  - `trice i -v -i ../../../til.json -src ../src -src ../lib/src -src ./` is a typical case as automated pre-build step in your project settings telling **trice** to scan the project dir and two external directories.
+Even `trice i` is fast, it is generally quicker to search only relevant places.

 ###  21.5. <a name='UserCodePatchingExamples'></a>User Code Patching Examples

 - A *Trice* **ID** is modified as shown in these cases:
-  - Previously updated (patched) user code copied to a different location:
+  - Previously inserted (patched) user code copied to a different location:

     ```C
     trice(iD(12345), "Hi!\n"); // copied